jennego/cowichan-dressage-site/README.md

 TO DO LIST

 - order events by nearest upcoming date on events page (need to think about that one)
-- show resource pdf if included
 - disable payment method if total cost is 0

+- show resource pdf if included - done
 - show session name if one is included - done
 - make sure other details reach the results - done
 - add rules checkbox to form - done